colomafarre/colomafarre.github.io/_posts/2018-06-13-ramona-turns-3.md

 <a href="/img/florida/0000_IMG_2798.JPG"> <img border="0" src= "/img/florida/0000_IMG_2798.JPG" width="200"></a>

 And 2 days later we celebrated again, with more family, a delicious **carrot cake** by Mimi, at the **Cypress & Grove** Brewery, where there was entertainment for everyone (beer and pool table for the adults, and popcorn, blueberry lemonade and corn hole for the little ones).
-Everybody had fun, but especially Ramona, opening gifts and sharing lolipops with all her "american friends"
+Everybody had fun, but especially Ramona, opening gifts and sharing lolipops with all her "American friends"

 <a href="/img/florida/0000_IMG_3108.JPG"> <img border="0" src= "/img/florida/0000_IMG_3108.JPG" width="200"></a>